 How investors can address human rights abuses and modern slavery.

-- Investors should act to prevent human rights abuses
+- We believe investors should act to prevent human rights abuses

 - Risks can be buried deep within company supply chains